Why is Europe Choosing Disposable Nitrile Gloves?

 This all makes nitrile gloves enormously versatile for cleanroom activities, whether they require the handling of chemicals, foods, biohazards and/or the use of sharp implements.

 There are still more benefits to nitrile, though.
 Where previous generations of the material were reported to be lacking in comfort and flexibility, that is no longer the case; modern nitrile gloves have ergonomic, ambidextrous designs that allow for high levels of dexterity and prolonged usage.
-Such brands as Dermagrip and Ansell are popular choices of Nitrile Glove.
+Such brands as Ansell are popular choices of Nitrile Glove.

 One further consideration for the choice of disposable gloves, though, is the possibility of an allergic reaction to their use.
 For a significant proportion of workers, this is a very real issue that can cause physical harm and even reports of severe emotional stress.

 Powder free gloves are also the preferred choice within a controlled environment such as a cleanroom.